TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-options-display-list.md

       expect(mock).lastCalledWith(0, 42*30);
 ```

-* Remember that `ref.current` can change every time you render which is triggered by `act` at each step of test.
-Need to grab proxy at each step or end up calling `scrollToItem` on a proxy with an out of date closure.
+Second, remember that `ref.current` can change every time you render, which happens every time you use `act` at each step of a test.
+You have to grab the current value of the proxy at each step or you end up calling `scrollToItem` on a proxy with an out of date closure.
+Which is hilarious to debug.

 # Display List